-Once a firm is public, it can raise additional capital via a follow-on offering (also known as seasoned equity offering (SEO)), whereby the company registers additional shares and offers them to the public.8 The mechanics of price formation and share allocation differ depending on the type of offering chosen (Johnson et al. 2020).
+Once a firm is public, it can raise additional capital via a follow-on offering, whereby the company registers additional shares and offers them to the public, traditionally via a seasoned equity offering (SEO).8 The mechanics of price formation and share allocation differ depending on the type of follow-on offering chosen (Johnson et al. 2020).
 As in an IPO, the shares sold in a follow-on offering can be primary (if the shares are sold by the firm itself) or secondary (if the shares are sold by certain shareholders).